 Romila Thapar is an emerita professor of history at Jawaharlal Nehru University.
 She earned a bachelor’s degree in English literature at Panjab University, and a bachelor’s degree and Ph.D. in Indian history from the School of Oriental and African Studies at the University of London.

-Deborah Esther Lipstadt is an American historian, best known as author of the books Denying the Holocaust , History on Trial: My Day in Court with a Holocaust Denier , The Eichmann Trial , and Antisemitism: Here and Now .
-Since 1993 she has been the Dorot Professor of Modern Jewish History and Holocaust Studies at Emory University in Atlanta, Georgia, United States.
+Deborah Esther Lipstadt is an American historian and diplomat, best known as author of the books Denying the Holocaust , History on Trial: My Day in Court with a Holocaust Denier , The Eichmann Trial , and Antisemitism: Here and Now .
+She has served as the United States Special Envoy for Monitoring and Combating Anti-Semitism since May 3, 2022.
+Since 1993 she has been the Dorot Professor of Modern Jewish History and Holocaust Studies at Emory University in Atlanta, Georgia, US.

 Tara Westover is an American memoirist, essayist and historian.
 Her memoir Educated debuted at No. 1 on The New York Times bestseller list and was a finalist for a number of national awards, including the LA Times Book Prize, PEN America’s Jean Stein Book Award, and two awards from the National Book Critics Circle Award.
 The New York Times ranked Educated as one of the 10 Best Books of 2018.
 Westover was chosen by Time magazine as one of the 100 most influential people of 2019.